enonic/old-xp-doc/doc/developer/apps/basics/building.rst

 Building an application
 =======================

-The project is built using Gradle.
+The project is built using `Gradle <http://gradle.org>`_.
 Here is a simple build script to build an app:

 .. literalinclude:: code/build.gradle